fommil/fpmortals/manuscript/under-review.md

 Let's codify the architecture diagram from the previous section.

-In FP, an *algebra* takes the place of an `interface` in Spring Java, or the set of valid messages for an Actor in Akka.
+In FP, an *algebra* takes the place of an `interface` in Spring Java, or the set of valid messages for an `Actor` in Akka.
 This is the layer where we define all side-effecting interactions of our system.

-We only define operations that we use in our business logic, avoiding implementation detail.
-In reality, there is tight iteration between writing the logic and the algebra: it is just the right level of abstraction to design a system.
+There is tight iteration between writing the logic and the algebra: it is a good level of abstraction to design a system.

-The `@freestyle.free` annotation is a macro that generates boilerplate.
+`@freestyle.free` is a macro annotation that generates boilerplate.
 The details of the boilerplate are not important right now, we will explain as required and go into gruelling detail in the Appendix.

-`@free` requires that all methods return `FS[A]`, which we will replace with `Id[A]` or `Future[A]` when we implement them, just like in the Introduction.
+`@free` requires that all methods return `FS[A]`, expanded into something useful in a moment.

 {lang="text"}
 ~~~~~~~~